 Intercultural Competence Certificate

 Training sessions are free and open to employees across all IU campuses.

 With an array of courses available, this certificate can be catered to your work responsibilities and/or personal interests and will require less than 10 hours of your time over the semester.
-Each course is taught by a professionally trained staff member from the Office of International Services.
+Each course is taught by IU staff members professionally trained in intercultural competency.

 All courses will include an applicability component.
 Sessions will be a mix of virtual events and reading assignments that can be completed on your own.
 Feel free to attend a smaller number of sessions without obtaining a certificate.